mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Same person**: Well isn't that a goal?

 **Katagiri**: It's [a] goal, and also [a] practice.
 Goal and practice, simultaneously.
 Be present, just be present.
-But just be present – many kinds of ways of being just present.
+But just be present – [there are] many kinds of ways of being just present.
 Because everybody has a different idea.
 Sleeping all day, this is also be just present, don't you think so?
 Doing zazen every day, all day, this is also just be present.
 Old men fighting with each other all day, this is also just be present.
 Don't you think so?

 **Same person**: No.